Cesia Side Effects

 Generic Name: desogestrel / ethinyl estradiol

-Note: This document contains side effect information about desogestrel / ethinyl estradiol.
-Some of the dosage forms listed on this page may not apply to the brand name Cesia.
+Note: This page contains information about the side effects of desogestrel / ethinyl estradiol.
+Some of the dosage forms included on this document may not apply to the brand name Cesia.

 For the Consumer